LukeGrahamLandry/franca/devlog.md

 - random cleanup: use a bit mask instead of `Target.(n(g,f)pr, (g,f)pr0)`, makes it more clear that being consecutive doesn't matter, since rglob can mask things out anyway.
 - started riscv emit, instruction encoding, etc
+- trying to do hello world with write+exit syscall and run it in https://github.com/libriscv/libriscv
+  - libriscv says "Exception: Invalid ELF section header string table index" if you don't give it at Elf.Header.section_header_names_index, because it wants to look for a `.interp` entry. real linux kernal doesn't care for static binaries but sure whatever.
+  - yay! hello world works.
+    - interesting that write syscall to stdIN shows it to you on orb and blink but not on libriscv

 ## (Jun 21)